lachlan2357/little-book-of-lego-games-investigations/src/layout.md

 ## Supplement

 Alongside the main section of the book, a supplement section exists below that documents most of the referenced material.
-For example, information about companies, outlets, platforms, etc. are found here.
+For example, information about entities, outlets, platforms, etc. are found here.

 While they aren't part of the investigations specifically, they do contain a summary of all the information found through the investigations, so it can be a useful resource to wrap your head around some more of the complex situations.